 7. Chiesa Madonna della Rocca

 Opening Times & Entrance Fee: Open daily from 9:30 AM – 12:30 AM and 4 PM – 7:30 PM during the summer.
-During winter, it is only open during the morning.
+During winter, it is only open in the morning.
 The chapel is free to enter.

 8. Corso Umberto